lucieBBR/lucieBBR/README.md

 ### Hi there 👋 :woman_technologist:
-### I'm Lucie, a graduate from Full-stack Development and Software Testing bootcamps
+### I'm Lucie, a graduate of Full-stack Development and Software Testing bootcamps

 ---